Easy No-Bake Cheesecake Recipe

 My son has already requested that I make this cherry cheesecake for his birthday dessert in June. 😊

 This wonderful cream cheese pie recipe is made with just 4 basic ingredients, plus the crust and topping.
 Here’s what you’ll need to make it:

 - Crust.
 You can buy a pre-made graham cracker crust to save time, but I prefer a homemade graham cracker crust.
 And it’s actually very simple to make with graham cracker crumbs, melted butter and sugar.

 - Cream cheese.
 Make sure you use a block of real cream cheese, not cream cheese spread.
 We like Philadelphia’s cream cheese best.
-You will want the cream cheese softened to room temperature, so it’s easy to mix with the other ingredients.
-However room temperature is still chilled.
-If your cream cheese is too soft, the cheesecake may not set up correctly.
+You will want the cream cheese to be very cold.
+It should be soft straight out of the refrigerator, but if it’s too soft, the cheesecake may not set up correctly.

 - Sweetened condensed milk.
 One 14-ounce can of full-fat sweetened condensed milk sweetens the dessert and provides a smooth texture.
 My grandma always used Eagle Brand, so that’s what I use.

-- Lemon juice.
+- Fresh lemon juice.
 This gives the cheesecake a tiny amount of tartness, but doesn’t make it overly lemony.
 It’s a really delicious addition!
 I’ve found that fresh lemon juice reacts best with the sweetened condensed milk to firm-up the filling.

 - Vanilla extract.
 For an extra boost of flavor!

 - Cherry pie filling.
 Totally optional for the topping, but definitely my favorite way to serve no-bake cheesecake.
 See more topping options below.

 Not only is the ingredient list short and sweet, but making the cheesecake is a breeze!
 Here’s a quick rundown of how to make this no-bake cheesecake recipe: